olafhartong/sysmon-modular/README.md

 ![Build Sysmon config with all modules](https://github.com/olafhartong/sysmon-modular/workflows/Build%20Sysmon%20config%20with%20all%20modules/badge.svg)
 [![Twitter](https://img.shields.io/twitter/follow/olafhartong.svg?style=social&label=Follow)](https://twitter.com/olafhartong)

-This is a Microsoft Sysinternals Sysmon configuration repository, set up modular for easier maintenance and generation of specific configs.
+This is a Microsoft Sysinternals Sysmon [download here](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) configuration repository, set up modular for easier maintenance and generation of specific configs.

 The sysmonconfig.xml within the repo is automatically generated after a successful merge by the PowerShell script and a successful load by Sysmon in an Azure Pipeline run.